 Have you been to any of the temples in Chiang Rai?
 If so, which ones did you visit and what were your thoughts?
 Maybe you are thinking of going now - let us know in the comments section below.

-You can book your Chiang Rai, Chiang Mai, Thailand or any hotel for your holiday through our website as we have an affiliate partnership with Booking.com.
+Book your Chiang Rai, Chiang Mai, Thailand or any hotel for your holiday through our website as we have an affiliate partnership with Booking.com.
 Click here to visit our Hotel Booking Page then search as normal.
 There is no extra cost to you but you will be helping us!

 Flying: Air Asia fly to Chiang Rai from Chiang Mai, Bangkok, and many other places in Thailand, however Chiang Rai is very close to the border of Myanmar and Laos if you wanted to travel overland.